-Angst?
+- Angst?
 What Angst?: Depending of her dialog choices, the Princess can appear like this.
-The same dialogs features also choices which sounds exactly like the opposite.
+The same dialogs also feature choices which sound exactly like the opposite.

-Good Bad Bugs: At the end of the Golden Chalice quest, there is a glitch in Hyath dialog which allows the Princess to gain infinite xp, gold, and reward weapon/armor.
+- Good Bad Bugs: At the end of the Golden Chalice quest, there is a glitch in the Hyath dialog which allows the Princess to gain infinite xp, gold, and reward weapon/armor.

 - Ensemble Dark Horse: Simon is very popular for being a badass prince who always treats the Princess with courtesy—at one point the two of them are trapped together, butt-naked, and while he's obviously attracted he respects her personal space and doesn't try to force himself on her.
 He is the only male in the game who does this.
 Add in some surprisingly cute Ship Tease and you've got players wishing he was an actual companion and Love Interest.

 - Les Yay: Aside from a possible relationship with Pia, the Princess can have a sexual encounter with 2 female Non Player Characters in Part 2, not to mention an... interesting way of recovering the hidden key from Tarleth in the "Captured" sidequest, which she obviously enjoys.

 - Most of the opening sequence.
 And Caron and Tony Blake's deaths.
 And the Dhorn assault on the Bear Pit, killing or capturing all of the members of the thieves guild.
 And more.